MarkLiu2/Google-Speech-To-Text-API/README.md

 #future
-i will remove delay in voice recode when you finish talk sentence, this api make your sentence to text automatically without delay property
+i will remove delay in voice recode. when you finish talk sentence, this api make your sentence to text automatically without delay property